Earth Notes: Enphase AC Battery Grid-connected Storage in Our UK Home: ReviewUpdated 2020-03-28 10:11 GMT.

 - Installation was quick and good, seems to manage small loads as promised, Web interface is clear, data is locally accessible to automated tools, expensive by the kWh.

 - Bought from Eco Partners for £2995 including installation and VAT (and continuing on-line services).
-The Enphase AC Battery is rated at ~1.1kWh usable capacity, ~260W maximum charge/discharge power, and the key undocumented minimum supported (ie trigger) load (so maximum 'leakage' import) of 5--15W, which is important where typical loads are small, eg overnight.
-(Best known alternative is Sonnen 8 or 9 at ~30W; 240W not untypical.)
-LiFePO4 (LFP, lithium iron phosphate) chemistry, the non-exploding but slightly heavier type of lithium battery.
+The Enphase AC Battery is rated at ~1.1kWh usable capacity (reports 1240Wh at full, 0Wh at empty, as of 2018-08), ~260W maximum charge/discharge power, and the key undocumented minimum supported (ie trigger) load (so maximum 'leakage' import) of 5--15W, which is important where typical loads are small, eg overnight.
+(Best alternative known is Sonnen 8 or 9 at ~30W; 240W not untypical.)
+LiFePO4 (lithium iron phosphate) / LFP (lithium ferrophosphate) chemistry AKA the non-exploding but slightly heavier type of lithium battery.
 Size is 390 mm (W) x 325 mm (H) x 220 mm (D) without bracket.
 25kg for the battery itself.
 A modular system allowing multiple battery packs to be added as needed, though would be bulky and expensive to cover typical household spiky loads such as washing machine (~2kW) or kettle (~3kW).
 A single "Envoy-S Metered" has to be installed to manage one or more Battery units.
 The Envoy is small and acts as a hub to connect to the Internet and even serve stats locally.
 Security might be enhanced if Internet connectivity could be dropped entirely unless required.
 Envoy can accept details of local time-of-use static tariffs to optimise savings, but apparently not dynamic inputs or my algorithms using data accessible within the Envoy, to improve scheduling and system value.

 The deposit was £750.